If certain men’s rights activists and other anti-feminists are to be believed, women have a power over men that feminists are afraid to talk about.

 So, here’s why feminists tend to keep the focus on women getting justice in cases of rape rather than instances of “crying” rape.

-Feminists Are Aware that Some Women Lie About Rape
+1. Some Women Lie About Rape But It’s Rare

 I think part of the reason critics of feminism argue that many women lie about rape is because of another myth: Feminists don’t want anyone to think that women ever lie about rape.